...

 MRI Truebeam Therapy

 TrueBeam intensity-modulated radiation therapy (IMRT) is a modern, highly sophisticated method for delivering targeted radiation treatments to the prostate gland with greater accuracy and precision.
-Because the positioning of the prostate gland tends to shift regularly due to its location near the bladder and rectum, older methods for administering radiation made it difficult to pinpoint the precise location of the gland.
-This increased the likelihood of applying radiation to healthy tissue as well.
+Because the positioning of the prostate gland tends to shift regularly due to its location near the bladder and rectum, older methods for administering radiation made it challenging to pinpoint the precise location of the gland; this increased the likelihood of applying radiation to healthy tissue as well.
 The enhanced imaging capabilities of the MRI Truebeam system make it possible to target and administer radiation to the cancer cells in the prostate with greater accuracy and precision.

 Standard IMRT radiation therapy cannot visualize the prostate with high accuracy.
-For this reason, to ensure that the prostate is being adequately radiated, some of the healthy tissue around the prostate also receives radiation.
+For this reason, to ensure that the prostate is adequately radiated, some of the healthy tissue around the prostate also receives radiation.
 This is done to compensate for the lack of prostate visualization.
 The downside is that normal, healthy tissue gets destroyed with standard IMRT therapy.

 MRI Brachytherapy